praggyaverma/Delhi-Metro-Route-Calculator/README.md

-# Delhi Metro Route Calculator
+# Delhi Metro Route Calculator 🚝

 Features:
 - Calculate the shortest possible path from ``source station`` to ``destination station``
 - Find out the expected travel time
 - Interactive map which maps all stations

-* Currently only supports Yellow Line and Pink
+(Currently only supports Yellow Line and Pink)

+Upcoming Updates:
+- Introduction of Blue Line and Red Line
+- Calculation of expected fair